lvSojen/self-motivation-day-counter/README.md

 3. change self motivational goal
 4. change the days on the counter
 5. random motivational quotes on display
-6. reminder for daily check-ins
+6. reminder for daily check-ins (take place after a day)

 Tips: